 First Aid: Chest Pains

 Chest pain can be caused by many things, from a pulled muscle to asthma.
 Depending on the reason for the pain, the symptoms may differ.
-Chest pain in children is rarely a sign of serious heart trouble.
+Chest pain in children is rarely a sign of heart trouble.

 Signs and Symptoms